 If your town has a university, you can visit the university library and see if they have a shelf for free or cheap books.

 Public library membership

 Grow a habit of going to the public library with your child and borrow books.
 Public library memberships are free.
 Many libraries have story time for kids.
 Schedules are generally posted on the website of these libraries.
-El Paso has a number of public libraries with story time for kids.
-A great thing is — public libraries are open on Saturdays too.
+El Paso has several public libraries with story time for kids.
+The great thing is — public libraries are open on Saturdays too.

 If your child is going to the elementary, the school has a library.
-Apply for a membership (membership is free if it is a public school).
-You will be able to borrow and keep certain number of books at a time.
+Apply for membership (membership is free if it is a public school).
+You will be able to borrow and keep many books at a time.
 Return the books when your child reads them and bring a new set of books.